LTER-LIFE/FDFDT-Manual/docs/index.md

 If you want to cite this guide, please refer to it as:

 Jantzen, C.C., & Vriend, S.J.G.
 (2024).
-A hands-on guide to FAIR and structured ecological data. https://lter-life.github.io/FDFDT-Manual/docs/index.html < doi >
+A hands-on guide to FAIR and structured ecological data. https://lter-life.github.io/FDFDT-Manual/docs/index.html

 This guide is licensed under a [Creative Commons Attribution-Noncommercial 4.0 International licence](https://creativecommons.org/licenses/by-nc/4.0/) (CC BY-NC 4.0). [<img src="images/CCBY-NC_logo.png" width="80"/>](images/CCBY-NC_logo.png)